This blog post is written by 100 Pound Social’s CEO, Victoria Lee. Find her on LinkedIn here.

 After your name, add a comma and type out what you do.
 For example:

 - “HR recruitment expert”

 - “Expert Leadership Coach”

-Often, your name is the only thing people will read so use this opportunity to tell them exactly what you do.
+Often, your name is the only thing people will read; use this opportunity to tell them exactly what you do.

-Note: Unless your business name is descriptive of your offering or very well known, it’s not good practice to include it here.
-My ‘name’ on LinkedIn is; “Victoria Lee, Social Media Specialist at 100 Pound Social”.
-I include our business name only because it is descriptive of our low-cost social media offering.
+Note: Unless your business name is descriptive of your offering, or well known, it’s not good practice to include it here.
+My ‘name’ on LinkedIn is; “Victoria Lee, Social Media and Lead Generation Specialist”.

 Use your headline to summarise your offering and identify your client niche.
 Put yourself in your ideal client’s shoes; after reading your Headline, they should know immediately what your offering is and whether or not it is relevant to them.

-Don’t be afraid to be very specific here; being specific will prevent you wasting time on unqualified leads.
+Don’t be afraid to be specific here; being specific will prevent you from wasting time on unqualified leads.
 For example, if you only work with startups that turn over over £50K/mo, specify that.

 A few points to remember:

-- Use short paragraphs – many people will only skim your summary so don’t overwhelm them with long chunky paragraphs
+- Use short paragraphs; many people will only skim your About section, so don’t overwhelm them with long, chunky paragraphs

 - A link to your website